Is Reykjavik Worth Visiting? What It’s Really Like & How Long to Stay

 Birds in Tjörnin lake, Reykjavik

 If you visit just one museum in Reykjavik, I highly recommend Perlan.
-It’s not really a museum, more an interactive place to get acquainted with all the natural wonders of Iceland.
+It’s an interactive museum where you can get acquainted with all the natural wonders of Iceland.
 You can walk inside a real ice tunnel, see the Northern Lights, and so much more.
-In my opinion, Perlan is now one of the must-see places in Reykjavik.
+In my opinion, Perlan is one of the must-see places in Reykjavik.
 Here you can find more inspiration and tips for visiting Perlan.

 There are also many nice restaurants to go to for dinner in Reykjavik.
 Keep in mind that it can get very busy on the weekends, so make reservations or go early to avoid disappointment.

-If you are staying longer, you can take some amazing half-day tours from Reykjavik, check out FlyOver Iceland (a unique experience), go to the famous Blue Lagoon, or the recently opened Sky Lagoon.
+If you are staying longer, you can take some amazing half-day tours from Reykjavik, check out FlyOver Iceland (a unique experience), or spend time at the famous Blue Lagoon or – our preference – Sky Lagoon.
 There’s definitely enough to keep you busy for several days!

 LEARN MORE: Best Things to Do in Reykjavik